-About Manufacturing Extension Partnership
+About the Hollings Manufacturing Extension Partnership

-The National Institute of Standards and Technology's Hollings Manufacturing Extension Partnership (MEP) works with small and medium-sized U.S. manufacturers to help them create and retain jobs, increase profits, and save time and money.
-The nationwide network provides a variety of services, from innovation strategies to process improvements to green manufacturing.
-MEP also works with partners at the State and

-Federal levels on programs that put manufacturers in position to develop new customers, expand into new markets and create new products.
+The National Institute of Standards and Technology's (NIST) Hollings Manufacturing Extension Partnership (MEP) works with small and medium-sized U.S. manufacturers to help them create and retain jobs, increase profits, and save time and money.
+The nationwide network provides a variety of services, from innovation strategies to process improvements to sustainable manufacturing, supply chain and technology acceleration services.
+MEP centers also work with partners at the State and Federal levels on programs that put manufacturers in position to develop new customers, expand into new markets and create new products.